 The amount of cellulite you have, and how noticeable it is, can be down to genes, body fat percentage, age, and even the thickness of your skin.

 The bottom line is that there is no cellulite treatment that will rid you completely of your dimply skin.
 There’s no simple solution or miracle product, but there are ways you can look to minimise its appearance and boost your body confidence.

-Diet, exercise and increased water intake can help boost collagen and reduce cellulite.
+Diet, exercise, and increased water intake can help boost collagen and get rid of cellulite – or at least a significant amount of it.
 There are also numerous surgical and clinical procedures that can help.

 However, below we’ve focused on the non-invasive options and recommended products that have proven results in getting rid of cellulite, or at least a lot of it.